 Appeals on social insurance

-Filing an appeal on social insurance is a two-step process.
-The insured party must first file an appeal on a decision to the appeals board, and after the board has made its decision the insured party can then appeal this decision to the Insurance Court.
+It is a two-step process to submit an appeal against a decision by the Social Insurance Institution of Finland (Kela) or by an unemployment fund, employee pension institution or accident insurance institution.
+The insured party must first submit the appeal to the appeals board.
+After the board has made its decision the insured party can then appeal this decision to the Insurance Court.

-Appeals on decisions by the Finnish Centre for Pensions can be submitted to the Employee Pensions Appeal Board and in cases of accidents appeals can be submitted to the Accident Appeal Board.
+Appeals on decisions by employee pension institutions can be submitted to the Employee Pensions Appeal Board.
+In cases of accidents, appeals can be submitted to the Accident Appeal Board.